Chevrolet C/K (fourth generation): C3500HD (1991–2002)

 Intended primarily for commercial and fleet use, the cab was fitted with marker lights and either "camper-style" or "west-coast" sideview mirrors.
-Initially offered in only a standard cab with Cheyenne trim, the C3500HD was expanded to a Silverado trim for 1994; a crew cab became an option for 1996.
-During its production, the C3500HD was not offered with an extended-cab body.
+Initially offered in only a regular cab with Cheyenne trim, the C3500HD was expanded to a Silverado trim for 1994.
+During its production, the C3500HD was not offered with an extended-cab or crew-cab body from the factory.

-While GM produced the K2500 and K3500 as chassis-cab trucks, no K3500HD was ever produced from the factory by General Motors; several equivalent vehicles were fabricated through aftermarket conversions (including a Dana 60 or Dana 70 front axle).
+While GM produced the K2500 and K3500 as chassis-cab trucks, no K3500HD was ever produced from the factory; several equivalent vehicles were fabricated through aftermarket conversions (including a Dana 60 or Dana 70 front axle).

-The final C/K vehicle produced, the C3500HD, was discontinued after the 2002 model year and was not directly replaced.
+The final C/K vehicle produced, the C3500HD, was discontinued after the 2002 model year and was replaced by the Kodiak/TopKick C4500 for 2003.
 Currently, the closest functional equivalent is the Chevrolet Silverado 4500HD (produced by Navistar).

-The C3500HD was built in Janesville, Wisconsin and in Flint, Michigan for most of its life.
-The final 2 years, 2001-2002, were built in Toluca, Mexico.
+The C3500HD was built in Janesville, Wisconsin (1991–1998); Flint, Michigan (1998–2000); and Toluca, Mexico (2001–2002).

 Sport-utility vehicles

 For the 1992 model year, GM full-size SUVs underwent their first redesign since 1973, becoming part of the fourth-generation C/K model family.
 Nearly five years after pickup trucks made their debut, the Suburban (marketed by both Chevrolet and GMC) was released, again derived from the crew-cab pickup truck body (itself debuting for 1992).
 Alongside the Suburban, the Chevrolet K5 Blazer also adopted the fourth-generation C/K chassis, with GMC renaming the Jimmy as GMC Yukon (to eliminate nameplate confusion with the compact Jimmy).
 In a substantial change to its body configuration, the Blazer/Yukon abandoned its lift-off hardtop for a permanent roof (effectively becoming a three-door version of the Suburban).

-The Suburban was offered in both 1500 and 2500 payload series (the Blazer/Yukon, 1500-series, only); both vehicles were offered in both rear-wheel and four-wheel drive.
-For 1995, Chevrolet retired the K5 Blazer name (following suit with GMC) with the Chevrolet Tahoe.
-The same year, a five-door version of the Tahoe/Yukon was introduced (a short-wheelbase version of the Suburban with two rows of seats).
+The Suburban was offered in both 1500 and 2500 payload series (the Blazer/Yukon was only available in the 1500 series); both vehicles were offered in both rear-wheel and four-wheel drive.
+For 1995, Chevrolet retired the K5 Blazer name (following suit with GMC), renaming it to the Chevrolet Tahoe.
+The same year, a four-door version of the Tahoe/Yukon was introduced (a short-wheelbase version of the Suburban with two rows of seats).

-Following a decline in demand for large three-door SUVs (which led to the withdrawal of the Ford Bronco and Dodge Ramcharger), the three-door version of the Tahoe/Yukon was discontinued without a replacement.
+Following a decline in demand for large two-door SUVs (which led to the withdrawal of the Ford Bronco and Dodge Ramcharger), the two-door version of the Tahoe/Yukon was discontinued (after 1997 for GMC and after 1999 for Chevrolet) without a replacement.
 To produce a full-size luxury SUV slotted above the Oldsmobile Bravada in both size and content, GM introduced the GMC Yukon Denali and the Cadillac Escalade.
-Derived from the five-door Chevrolet Tahoe/GMC Yukon, the Yukon Denali and Escalade shared a nearly identical exterior (differing primarily in grilles and divisional badging).
+Derived from the four-door Chevrolet Tahoe/GMC Yukon, the Yukon Denali and Escalade shared a nearly identical exterior (differing primarily in grilles and divisional badging).